GRAAL-Research/deepparse/docs/source/cli.rst

 CLI
 ===

-You cas use our cli to parsed addresses directly from the command line or download a pre-trained model.
+You cas use our cli to parsed addresses directly from the command line or download a pretrained model.

 Parse
 *****